SteelCompendium/data-gen/Kits/Caster Kits/Ward weaver.md

 ## Kit Ward: Repulsive Ward

 You have an invisible ward of magical force that extends 2 squares from you in all directions.
-When you or an ally within the area of your ward take damage from another creature’s melee ability, you can push that creature a number of squares equal to your highest characteristic score.
+When you or an ally within the area of your ward take damage from another creature's melee ability, you can push that creature a number of squares equal to your highest characteristic score.